CacheMeIfYouCan1/algoTrade/README.md

  3. value_relations_dict

 and determines the relation between the fetched data, to store it in the value_relations_dict.
 Therefore market_data_dict and order_book_dict are accessed read-only and not written to.
-Both dictionaries should bot be locked, because the contained data is simultaneously fetched and written in getData.py while being read by value_relations.py.
+Both dictionaries should not be locked, because the contained data is simultaneously fetched and written in getData.py while being read by value_relations.py.
 Locking these dictionaries will therefore cause deadlocks.